unproductive-labs/isekai-world-state/things/spectral_mage.md

 ## Current Actions
 - Examining their own spectral hands in wonder
-- Trying to remember their name and past
+- Struggling to recall their ancient name through the mists of death
 - Offering cryptic guidance to their rescuer

 ## Recent Events